overleaf/toolkit/doc/quick-start-guide.md

 overleaf.rc     variables.env     version
 ```

 These are the three configuration files you will interact with:

-- `overleaf.rc` : top-level configuration
+- `overleaf.rc` : the main top-level configuration file
 - `variables.env` : environment variables loaded into the docker container
-- `version` : version of the docker images to use
+- `version` : the version of the docker images to use

 ## Starting Up

+The overleaf toolkit uses `docker-compose` to manage the overleaf docker containers.
+The toolkit provides a set of scripts which wrap `docker-compose`, and take care of most of the details for you.

-Let's start the server:
+Let's start the docker services:

 ```sh
 $ bin/up
 ```

-You should see some log output from the docker containers.
+You should see some log output from the docker containers, indicating that the containers are running.
+If you press `CTRL-C` at the terminal, the services will shut down.
+You can start them up again (without attaching to the log output) by running `bin/start`.
+More generally, you can run `bin/docker-compose` to control the `docker-compose` system directly, if you find that the convenience scripts don't cover your use-case.

 ## Create the first admin account